 Possible sanctions are enumerated in Article 45 of the Reception Act:

-7. the transfer, without delay, of the asylum seeker to another reception structure;
+- the transfer, without delay, of the asylum applicant to another reception structure;

 The procedures for applying these sanctions can be found in a Royal Decree.[3]

-As a sanction for having seriously violated the house rules, and thereby putting others in a dangerous situation or threatening the security in the reception facility, the right to reception can be suspended for a maximum of one month.[4]
-This measure was taken against 148 persons in 2023, for an average duration of 16 days.[5]
+As a sanction for having seriously violated the house rules and thereby putting others in a dangerous situation or threatening the security in the reception facility, the right to reception can be suspended for a maximum of one month.[4]
+This measure was taken against 97 persons in 2024, for an average duration of 13 days.
+In practice, however, due to the reception crisis, the duration of the exclusion is often longer because single men without special vulnerability do not automatically re-access the reception network, but have to register on the waiting list of Fedasil again and wait for a reception place to be assigned.[5]

 The law makes it possible to withdraw reception permanently.[6]
 The sanction can only be used for persons, who had been temporarily excluded from reception before, subject to the aforementioned sanction, or in serious cases of physical or sexual violence.
-Three applicants were permanently excluded from reception in 2023.[7]
+Eight applicants were permanently excluded from reception in 2024.[7]

 Sanctions are issued by the centre’s managing director and must be motivated.
-The person who received the sanction must be heard before the decision.
+The person who received the sanction must be heard before the decision is taken.
 Most sanctions can be appealed before the managing authority of that reception centre (the Director-General of Fedasil, the NGO partner or the administrative council of the PCSW).
-An onward non-suspensive appeal is possible in front of the Labour Court.[8]
-As with every other administrative or judicial procedure, the asylum seeker is entitled to legal assistance, free of charge if they have no sufficient financial means.
-In all these cases, the reception conditions will be reinstated as soon as the sanction – mostly temporary– has elapsed.
-During 2023, 23 appeal procedures against exclusions decisions taken by Fedasil were introduced before Labour tribunals.[9]
+An onward non-suspensive appeal is possible in front of the Labour tribunal.[8]
+As with every other administrative or judicial procedure, the asylum applicant is entitled to legal assistance, free of charge if they have no sufficient financial means.
+In all these cases, the reception conditions will be reinstated as soon as the sanction – mostly temporary – has elapsed.
+During 2024, no requests for revision of the sanction were issued withing Fedasil itself, but 24 appeal procedures against exclusions decisions taken by Fedasil were introduced before Labour tribunals.[9]

-Notwithstanding the jurisprudence of the CJUE and the Brussels Labour Court, Fedasil continues to apply temporary and indefinite exclusion as sanctions for certain situations of violent behaviour (148 temporary and 3 definitive exclusions in 2023).[17]
-Fedasil has indicated that it is examining new measures, such as allowing night reception and issuing meal checks during the period of the exclusion sanction.
+Notwithstanding the jurisprudence of the CJUE and the Brussels Labour Court, Fedasil continues to apply temporary and indefinite exclusion as sanctions for certain situations of violent behaviour (97 temporary and 8 definitive exclusions in 2024).[17]
+Fedasil has indicated that it is examining new measures, such as allowing night reception and issuing meal vouchers during the period of the exclusion sanction.
 However, due to urgent events such as the COVID-19 outbreak and the reception crisis, the envisaged partnerships with e.g., organisations providing night shelter have not yet been put in practice.
-In the meantime, Fedasil provides excluded applicants with a list of emergency shelters and informs them that, in case a dignified living standard cannot be ensured, they can request a reconsideration of the exclusion decision.[18]
+In the meantime, Fedasil provides excluded applicants with a list of emergency shelters, of the Fedasil Infopunt for information provision and of the Refugee Medical Point of Croix-Rouge for medical care, and informs them that, in case a dignified living standard cannot be ensured, they can request a reconsideration of the exclusion decision.[18]

 Other grounds